wdporter/i-am-that-vuepress/72-what-is-pure-unalloyed-unattached-is-real/readme.md

 **M:**&ensp;It may take a thousand years, but really no time is required.
 All you need is to be in dead earnest.
 Here the will is the deed.
 If you are sincere, you have it.
 After all, it is a matter of attitude.
-Nothing stops you from beïng a <span data-tippy-content="The knower, especially of the higher knowledge derived from meditation; “closely related to the knowledge of Brahman”.">jnani</span> here and now except fear.
-You are afraid of beïng impersonal, of impersonal beïng.
+Nothing stops you from being a <span data-tippy-content="The knower, especially of the higher knowledge derived from meditation; “closely related to the knowledge of Brahman”.">jnani</span> here and now except fear.
+You are afraid of being impersonal, of impersonal being.
 It is all quite simple.
-Turn away from your desires and fears and from the thoughts they creäte and you are at once in your natural state.
+Turn away from your desires and fears and from the thoughts they create and you are at once in your natural state.

-**Q:**&ensp;No question of reconditioning, changeïng or eliminating the mind?
+**Q:**&ensp;No question of reconditioning, changing or eliminating the mind?

 **M:**&ensp;Absolutely none.
 Leave your mind alone, that is all.
 Don’t go along with it.
 After all there is no such thing as mind apart from thoughts